snakemode/tamagotrain/README.md

 ## GameUi.js

-GameUi is where all our rendering happens.
+GameUi is where the rendering happens.
 It loosely follows an *Observer* pattern.
 This is CS jargon for "a piece of code that looks at the state of something else".

 30 times a second, we call our GameUI.draw function, passing it a snapshot of the game state.

-Internally, the GameUI instance keeps track of the last state it was called with, so it can avoid re-drawing things that haven't changed all the time.
+Internally, the GameUI instance keeps track of the last state it was called with, so it can avoid re-drawing things that haven't changed.

 The GameUi class has a collection called `_renderingFunctions` - a list of functions it calls in order, each being passed the current game state.
 This is a simple way for us to split out the logic for rendering different kinds of things in the game world.